 - effective and appropriate methods and tools to investigate complaints and analyse market-related experience collected in the field;

-- methods and protocols to manage the events subject to the trend report as provided for in Article 83, including the methods and protocols to be used to establish any statistically significant increase in the frequency or severity of incidents as well as the observation period;
+- methods and protocols to manage the incidents subject to the trend report as provided for in Article 83, including the methods and protocols to be used to establish any statistically significant increase in the frequency or severity of incidents as well as the observation period;

 - methods and protocols to communicate effectively with competent authorities, notified bodies, economic operators and users;

 - reference to procedures to fulfil the manufacturers obligations laid down in Articles 78, 79 and 81;

 - systematic procedures to identify and initiate appropriate measures including corrective actions;